MARK CURRY

 Photo credit: Mark Curry

 It was about 9:20 on a Thursday night at the United terminal at LAX.
-I was headed to Vegas but my plane was delayed and a friend was waiting with me at the gate.
-(This was pre- 9/11 when people did that sort of thing.)
+I was headed to Vegas, but my plane was delayed and a friend was waiting with me at the gate.
+(This was pre-9/11, when people did that sort of thing.)

-To help pass the time, we were people-watching and were sure that, eventually, someone would walk by who we knew personally.
+We were people-watching to pass the time, convinced that someone we knew would eventually walk by.
 Within minutes, an airport shuttle cart drove up and stopped right in front of us.
-Actor and comedian, Mark Curry stepped off.
-Neither of us knew him personally but we both recognized him from his starring role on the 90's sitcom 'Hangin' with Mr. Cooper.'
-He was tall, dressed in all black, and wearing sunglasses--looking like a big shot.
-He hopped off the cart and hurried toward his gate.
-I didn't want to keep him from his plane, so I didn't follow.
+Actor and comedian Mark Curry, from the 90’s sitcom Hangin’ with Mr. Cooper, stepped off.
+He was tall, dressed in all black, and wearing sunglasses—looking like a big shot.
+He hurried toward his gate, so I didn’t follow.

-Then he turned to me and whispered, "I got her in the shot too."
-So sneaky, Mr. Curry.
-I thanked him and we started to return to our respective gates, but I quickly realized I didn't know how to get back upstairs.
-Once stuffy, this kind, playful man spent a few minutes helping me find an elevator.
-I thanked him again and we continued our separate ways.
+I thanked him, and we started to head to our respective gates, but I quickly realized I didn’t know how to get back upstairs.
+Once stoic, this kind, playful man spent a few minutes helping me find an elevator.
+I thanked him again, and we continued our separate ways.

 Overexposed negative credit: Mark Curry